dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-management-overview.md

 ### Actor state

 Transactional state stores can be used to store actor state.
 To specify which state store to use for actors, specify value of property `actorStateStore` as `true` in the state store component's metadata section.
 Actors state is stored with a specific scheme in transactional state stores, allowing for consistent querying.
 Only a single state store component can be used as the state store for all actors.
-Clients should always set the TTL metadata field (`ttlInSeconds`), or the equivalent API call in your chosen SDK when saving actor state.
+You should always set the TTL metadata field (`ttlInSeconds`), or the equivalent API call in your chosen SDK when saving actor state.
 Read the [state API reference]({{< ref state_api.md >}}) and the [actors API reference]({{< ref actors_api.md >}}) to learn more about state stores for actors.

 ### State encryption